1. What is this lawsuit about?

 Back To Top

-9. What does the Settlement with JBS provide?
+9. What does the Settlement with Tyson provide?

-If the Settlement is approved, JBS will pay $25,000,000 to resolve all Settlement Class members’ claims against JBS for the Released Claims (as defined in the Settlement Agreement).
-In addition to this monetary benefit, JBS has also agreed to provide specified cooperation in the Commercial and Institutional Indirect Purchaser Plaintiffs’ continued prosecution of the litigation.
+If the Settlement is approved, Tyson will pay $47,000,000 to resolve all Settlement Class members’ legal claims against Tyson for the Released Claims (as defined in the Settlement Agreement).

 Back To Top